 Donors are the lifeblood of our organisation.
-We collect over 27,000 donations every week to meet the constant demand for life-saving products, and our only source is volunteer donors.
+We collect around 25,000 donations every week to meet the constant demand for life-saving products, and our only source is volunteer donors.
 To make sure our donors keep coming back, researchers at the Blood Service investigate ways to improve the donation experience and keep our donors happy and healthy.

 Australia is one of the few blood services in the world to have established a Donor Research program, and our team, led by Dr Tanya Davison, includes researchers with diverse backgrounds in psychology, public health, biostatistics and economics.
 Recent research by this team has shown that directly addressing a first time donor’s anxiety in the period leading up to their first appointment can increase the chance they will follow through with their donation.